 How Do They Come up Through My Drains?

 Because these tiny bugs relish areas that are dark, warm, and moist, they are drawn toward pipes and sewers.
-Because apartment complexes have homes that share walls, there is a higher likelihood to have pest issues.
+Because apartment complexes have homes that share walls, there is a higher likelihood of having pest issues.

 An infestation of little black bugs can spread in a number of ways.
 This section outlines a few.